Onel Hernández: International career

-Hernández has represented Germany once at the under-18 level, in a match against Ukraine in 2010.
+Hernández represented Germany once at the under-18 level, in a match against Ukraine in 2010.

-In November 2018, Hernández was called up for the first time by Cuba, but could not play due to political rules against foreign-based players.
+In November 2018, Hernández was called up to the Cuba squad for the first time, but could not play due to political rules prohibiting foreign-based players.
+He said it was a "horrible feeling" to have his call-up rescinded.
+The Football Association of Cuba went on to change its policy, allowing for him to return to the squad at a later date.
 In March 2021, he was called up for a second time, and made his international debut in their 2022 FIFA World Cup qualification match against Guatemala.
+He had to enter the field as a half-time substitute as his flight was delayed and he had a police escort to the match.
 On his second appearance, he scored his first goal for the country, equalising in a 2–1 loss to Curaçao.

-Personal life

-Hernández grew up in Gütersloh after having emigrated from Cuba to Germany with his mother and sister at the age of six.
-He was introduced to football by his German stepfather, who believed it would help Hernández integrate better into German society.

-Hernández became a fan favourite at Norwich City after a January 2019 interview in which he spoke in praise of catalogue retailer Argos, who gave him a catalogue signed by their CEO as a souvenir.
-He did a signing event at their Norwich Riverside store the following March.
+Style of play

+Hernández is an exciting and pacey left winger, popular with fans due to his attacking style and infectious personality, though lacking in goals and assists.
+On the topic of his lack of cutting edge, Norwich manager "if he was world class in that one aspect of his game then he would play for Barcelona and Manchester City and we couldn't afford him".
+He runs at defenders and stretches the play.
+He is right-footed and can also play on the right wing or as a quick striker.